KattsonBastos/cardio_disease_detection/README.md

 </p>

-## This project aims build a Machine Learning Model to detect cardiovascular disease in early stages.
+## This project aims to build a Machine Learning Model to detect cardiovascular disease in early stages.

 #### Made by Kattson Bastos.